btardio/final-project-btardio/README.md

 ### Project Goals

-After successfully creating images for Raspberry PI 5 and OpenWRT, configure K3s and an ingress.
+After successfully creating images for Raspberry PI 5 and imx93_frdm, configure K3s and an ingress.
 Additionally succeed at creating an image processing application in python using an algorithm that puts the system under load.

 ### Motivation